DendrouLab/panpipes/docs/yaml_docs/pipeline_clustering_yml.md

         Options include: ‘logreg’, ‘t-test’, ‘wilcoxon’, ‘t-test_overestim_var’
     - <span class="parameter">pseudo_seurat </span> `Boolean`, Default: False<br>
     - <span class="parameter">minpct </span> `Float`, Default: 0.1<br>
+       Only test genes that are detected in a minimum fraction of min.pct cells in either of the two populations.
 This parameter is mandatory if pseudo_seurat is set to True
     - <span class="parameter">threshuse </span> `Float`, Default: 0.25<br>
-       This parameter is mandatory if pseudo_seurat is set to True
+       Limit testing to genes which show, on average, at least X-fold difference (log-scale) between the two groups of cells.This parameter is mandatory if pseudo_seurat is set to True

  - <span class="parameter">spatial:</span><br>